J.P. Crawford Preview, Player Props: Mariners vs. Rangers

 J.P.
 Crawford At The Plate

+- Crawford leads Seattle with an OBP of .380 this season while batting .265 with 93 walks and 92 runs scored.

-- Among the qualified hitters in MLB play, his batting average ranks 59th, his on-base percentage ranks 11th, and he is 76th in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 57th, his on-base percentage ranks 11th, and he is 77th in the league in slugging.

-- In 65.2% of his 141 games this season, Crawford has picked up at least one hit.
-He's also had 37 multi-hit games.

-- In 41 games this season (29.1%), Crawford has picked up an RBI, and in 13 of those games (9.2%) he had more than one.
+- Crawford has driven in a run in 42 games this year (29.6%), including 14 games with more than one RBI (9.9%).
 He has also driven in three or more of his team's runs in four contests.

-- He has scored in 46.1% of his games this year, with two or more runs scored in 15.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.